Chickens have feelings just like you do. According to studies, they experience negative emotions like fear and also positive ones like happiness.

 Regular egg collection keeps eggs clean and minimizes egg cracking in the nests due to hen traffic.
 It also helps prevent your chickens from eating their eggs.

-Chickens may also get broody if the eggs are not removed from their coop.
+Chickens may also get broody if the eggs are not removed from their nest.
 Because these aren’t fertilized eggs, a broody chicken believes she is expected to hatch the egg and will sit on it indefinitely.

 Broody chickens can become dehydrated and hungry due to their refusal to leave their eggs.
 If your chicken becomes broody for any reason, take care of it immediately.